coyote-team/coyote-wp/README.md

 Usually when first installing the plugin, you might want to do a first indexation of all the images in your WordPress installation and create associated resources on the Coyote API side.
 This tool uses a remote processor (See "Processor endpoint" in the general settings) to process your existing posts in batches.
 It can take a few minutes depending on the size of your WordPress installation.

+## Gutenberg support

+The Gutenberg editor as of current does not support the required integration the plugin needs.
+There is [an outstanding GitHub issue](https://github.com/WordPress/gutenberg/issues/27752).

 ## What If
 ### I want to go back to manually managing original alt attributes